No. 3 Oregon rolls past UC Riverside 94-44

 Hebard went 8 for 9 from the field while playing just 18 minutes.
 Most of Oregon's starters were out by the fourth quarter.

-Sabrina Ionescu, a preseason All-American guard who attended nearby Miramonte High School in Orinda, had 14 points, six rebounds and six assists.
-Satou Sabally added 17 points for Oregon.

 UC Riverside (2-4) was led by Lauryn Pointer's nine points.
-The Highlanders had trouble in the first half handling the Ducks' pressure defense, committing nine turnovers, and shot just 35 percent (8 for 23) from the floor over the first two quarters.
+The Highlanders had trouble with the Ducks' pressure defense in the first half, committing nine turnovers, and shot just 35 percent (8 for 23) from the floor over the first two quarters.

+"Maybe that's one of the things we can take away from this game," UC Riverside coach John Margaritis said.
+"When you find out quickly that there's probably very little chance that you can win, can you stay focused on what you're trying to do rather than get distracted thinking that there's no opportunity here."

 BIG PICTURE